 Inpatient treatment programs require patients to live in a rehab facility where they’re receiving treatment.
-Inpatient treatment programs are the most intensive and structured forms of addiction treatment.
+Inpatient programs are the most intensive and structured forms of addiction treatment.
 As such, this type of treatment program is best for those who need intensive care and supervision.
 It enables individuals to have access to around-the-clock professional and medical treatment and resources.

-Living in a rehab facility 24/7 while receiving treatment makes it easier for inpatient treatment patients to attend the numerous treatment and therapy programs that inpatient treatment requires.
+Living in a rehab facility 24/7 while receiving treatment makes it easier for inpatient treatment patients to attend the numerous treatment and therapy programs that inpatient rehab requires.
 This living arrangement also makes it easier for patients to avoid relapse.

 The length of inpatient treatment programs is much longer than the length of outpatient treatment programs.
 These programs tend to last 30 days or longer.
 Within these 30+ days, individuals can address their specific needs.
-Also, during inpatient treatment, patients learn what their triggers are and develop coping mechanisms to help manage them.
+Also, during inpatient care, patients learn what their triggers are and develop coping mechanisms to help manage them.